-Module Name Module Description Configure (equivalent to SEACON in SEASOFT-DOS) Define instrument configuration and calibration coefficients.
+Module Name Module Description Configure Define instrument configuration and calibration coefficients.

 Introduction

 Configure creates or modifies a configuration (.con) file to define the instrument configuration and sensor calibration coefficients.
 The .con file is used in both SBE Data Processing and in SEASAVE.
 Configure is applicable to the following instruments: